 Click here to visit our job posting page!

-The creative industries are an important part of the Massachusetts economy, with a $1 billion statewide impact and over 100,000 Massachusetts workers.
+The creative industries are an important part of the Massachusetts economy, with over 100,000 Massachusetts workers.
 During the summer of 2012 we met with 580 creative economy companies in a statewide CreativeNEXT Listening Tour.
-Below are the top ten themes for strengthening the creative industries in Massachusetts that were apparent across the Commonwealth.
+Click here to learn more about the findings from the CreativeNEXT Statewide Listening tour!

 The Massachusetts Creative Economy Council is developing a statewide strategy for the enhancement, encouragement, and growth of the creative economy in Massachusetts.
-There will be four meetings in 2013 and they are open to the public.

 Click here to find out more about the Creative Economy Council!